davidmarinangeli/Coffee-Advisor/README.md

 It is deployed on Firebase Functions.
 Shout-out to my brother for the amazing icon :D.

+## Try it

+You can try the app in both English and Italian on the "Assistant Store": [Coffee Advisor](https://assistant.google.com/services/a/uid/000000f546605efb).

 ## Something about it

 Coffee Advisor is a project that came out of the blue during my usual research of coffee capsules for my Nespresso machine.